 Alarm Properties ×

-GENERAL A APPEARANCE
+GENERAL APPE ARANCE

 Element

-Name Alarm A name used to identifialarm element. fy this
+Name Alarm A name used to identif alarm element. fy this

-User Control • ON Indicates whether the user can control the alarm when the ap locked. plication is
+User Control • ON Indicates whether the user can locked. control the alarm when the ap plication is

 Notification

-Email Notificatio on ON Indicates whether the alarm will send an email when it is becond the second seco omes
+Email Notification • ON Indicates whether the alarm will active. l send an email when it is becc omes

-Sound Oefault Custom
+Sound ● Default 〇 Custom

-File OWSE
+DWSE

 Loop OFF

-Digital Output Panel Alarm An optional digital output to be actived whe alarm is activated. en the
+Digital Output Panel Alarm An optional d alarm is active igital output to be actived whe ated. en the

 DELETE ALARM WORKSPACE APPLY OK CANCEL